Wave 6 Villain Pack – ISB Infiltrators

 Campaign

 To recruit the ISB Infiltrators as Villains for your campaign, you only need to buy the Pack!
 They are ready to go right out of the box.
-The included side mission Into the Unkown requires tiles from the Bespin Expansion!
+The included Side Mission Into the Unkown requires tiles from the Bespin Expansion!

 Skirmish

 Remember Comm Disruption?
 Wouldn’t it be great to give the Spy trait to one of your Trooper groups?
 Look no further!
-The Skirmish Upgrade card Cross Training let’s you do exactly that.
+The Skirmish Upgrade Card Cross Training lets you do exactly that.
 You can also replace one of your defense dice with a white die … if you like to gamble.
-At 1 deployment cost, this upgrade isn’t too expensive to sprinkle it in certain lists.
+At 1 Deployment Cost, this upgrade isn’t too expensive to sprinkle it in certain lists.
 And if your Command Cards build on the Spy trait, you should probably bring this.

 Model

 A significant step up from Agent Blaise, they rock armor without a helmet and a cool comms headset.
-Designed for advanced painters it still feels like a Trooper group without sacrificing an expressive face.
+Designed for advanced painters, it still feels like a Trooper group without sacrificing an expressive face.
 Just great.